 Unlike tax credit programs designed to encourage private investment in low-income areas through tax advantages, Opportunity Zones are less restrictive, less costly, and less reliant upon government agencies to function.
 Tax credit programs, such as the New Markets Tax Credit (NMTC) Program and Low Income Housing Tax Credit (LIHTC) Program, are more limited in supply and subject to annual Congressional approval and/or tax credit allocation authority.
 Because the tax credit system limits the number of credits issued each year, it inherently limits the number of investors who can participate, and therefore the amount of money that can be invested into the development of a community under the program.

 Opportunity Zones don’t operate through a tax credit program.
 Instead, Opportunity Zone designation and investment are governed through two Internal Revenue Code sections.
 This removes any limitation on the number of Opportunity Funds that can exist, making them more the product of an entirely new IRS rule that changes the tax treatment of capital gains than the subject of a more traditionally structured tax credit program.

-Unlike existing programs designed to stimulate private investment in low-income communities, Opportunity Funds can self-certify without the need for approval from the US Treasury Department.
+Unlike tax credit programs designed to stimulate private investment in low-income communities, Opportunity Funds can self-certify without the need for approval from the US Treasury Department.
 This means that Opportunity Funds are managed entirely in the private market with the administration of the funds falling solely on the shoulders of fund managers rather than government agencies or investors.

 Most importantly, there is no cap on the amount of capital that can be invested into qualified Opportunity Zones, and hence no arbitrary limit on the extent to which Opportunity Zones and Opportunity Funds may help reshape downtrodden communities.

 How Investing in Opportunity Zones Works